DavidSpickett/BadgerKernel/design.md

 <initialised register context>
 ```
 * Setting the pc of that new context to a special wrapper function `signal_handler_wrapper`.
-* Resume the thread
+* Resuming the thread
 * Which runs `signal_handler_wrapper`
-* Which calls the signal handler function with the signal number
+* Which calls the user's signal handler function
 * The handler returns to `signal_handler_wrapper`
 * Which does a yield supervisor call (instead of the syscall version)